 Like ginger, this herb has been used to treat digestive conditions for thousands of years.
 It works to neutralize acids in the stomach and hence prevent heartburn.
 Try using fresh parsley if possible.

-Avoid alcohol: Don't think that drinks just quickly flow through your stomach without affecting acid production.
+4. Avoid trigger drinks.
+Some drinks seem to trigger heartburn more often, including coffee and tea, caffeinated soda, carbonated soda, and alcohol.
+Don’t think that drinks just quickly flow through your stomach without affecting acid production.
 Surprisingly, a lot of beverages stimulate acid secretion, including beer, wine, and soda.
 The worst of all is beer: It can double your stomach acid within an hour!